The Realities of Nursing

 Women in the 19th century were not seen as equal to men and were limited to performing very specific roles.
 Until 1891, women were not even allowed proper education; they were groomed to become mothers, caretakers and housewives.
 When the Great War broke out, women saw their roles change.
 They became factory workers, munitions experts and nurses.
 The right to vote was seen as the main barrier to equal rights for women and, even though the suffragette movement predates the war, it was during the conflict that it gained the most support.

-The Canadian Nurses who served in the military in WWI were trained nurses before the war, they were volunteers and most were between the ages of 21 and 38.
+The Canadian Nurses who served in the military in WWI were trained nurses before the war and were volunteers.
+Most were between the ages of 21 and 38.
 Though the practice of nursing did not change in any appreciable way during WWI, the importance of the nurses’ role as an essential component in medical care within the theatre of war was consolidated.
-Nurses were able to provide specialized health care skills that were vital to the health and recovery of the soldiers even where medical measures were limited and diseases flourished.
+Nurses were able to provide specialized health care skills that were vital to the health and recovery of the soldiers, even where medical measures were limited and diseases flourished.
 Nurses perceived themselves as soldiers, as patriots.
 They became part of the army, no longer passive but active, and their expertise aided the allied victory.
-Contemporary writings about nurses saw them as heroines, as symbols of courage.
+Contemporary writings about nurses saw them as heroines and as symbols of courage.

 The nursing profession had just begun to take shape when the Great War broke out.
 Since this occupation was so new, people were not quite sure what to expect of a nurse.
 Everyone formed their opinion on what their duties were and how they were supposed to behave.
 As a consequence, several identity tropes started to emerge of what a “typical” nurse was like.